14.9. Development command-line tools¶

 present) (default: /path/to/user/dev/qt_local_build)

---no_fetch Skip fetching source code (default: True)
+--no_fetch Skip fetching source code (default: False)

 --nparallel NPARALLEL